 NETWORK: If you can tell people about us that helps too.
 Mention us when you meet friends and business colleagues or share links from the soup kitchen's Facebook page.

 VOLUNTEERING: Arrange to come along one evening and see whether this is something you can do to help in North London.
-(You may need to be patient around Christmas or after a burst of publicity when we often get more offers of help than we need!)

 Housing advice helpline